shannonpeng/shannonpeng.com/app/content/projects/zooming-away.md

 **Line Prompter:** At the bottom, a line prompter gives the actor hints and starter lines for directing the players, though the majority of her dialogue is left to improvisation.

 **Capsule Information:** The middle section of the actor's panel contains a range of information about the space capsule, which the actor can or cannot read depending on the capsule state.
 For example: in this screencap, we know that the number on the outside of the window is 21737, but in order to see what's inside the window, we'll need to close the window.
 If the players ask about the inside of the window, the actor could say, "The window's open.
 I can't see inside."
-The players will then figure out that they need to hit the "Close Window" command in their control console.
+The players should then figure out that they need to hit the "Close Window" command in their control console.

 Both the actor's panel and space cadet control console are connected via web sockets (Socket.IO) and a web server (Node.js) that keeps track of the game state.